mattmeehan/catdog/README.md

 # Cat Dog Classifier
 This package contains modules for building a convolutional neural network cat classifier that I wrote for an intro to neural networks and CNNs talk.
 The package has a couple of models you can pre-load and train and it should be straight-forward to generalize to new architectures from what's there.
 Time permitting, there might be additional notebooks that go over model building, optimization, and regularizaiton. :)

+Please note that the repository is ~80MB because of the training data that's included.

 ## Getting started
 1. Clone the repository: